Hong Kong's Rising Tech Stars

-The biz: Planning a trip and want to read some personal, first-hand reviews?
+The biz Planning a trip and want to read some personal, first-hand reviews?
 Or perhaps you’re looking for a good wedding blog?
-In a content-rich, time-poor world, Notey filters the web, delivering the most relevant, engaging stories from thousands of blogs based on the reading habits of its millions of users.
+In a content-rich, time-poor world, Notey filters the web, delivering the most relevant, engaging tatler_stories from thousands of blogs based on the reading habits of its millions of users.

 Why him?
 This Stanford graduate aims to democratise access to credit with WeLab, the online lending platform he founded in 2013.

 The biz WeLab has already acquired more than 13 million users and processed US$9 billion in loan applications.
 Last year WeLab was described in a KPMG report as the No. 6 fintech company in China.
 Loong is also an avid kick-boxer, so you’d better not be late with your repayments.

 The biz Gone are the days of waiting hours for a call centre to locate your man-with-a-van.
 The 31-year-old’s on-demand logistics app puts businesses and individuals directly in touch with drivers, allowing bookings to be made 24/7 and within minutes.

 What's more In August 2017, GoGoVan became Hong Kong's first billion-dollar start-up, after its merger with Chinese freight giant 58 Suyun.
 Steven’s definitely on the move.

 The biz With Snapchat marketing and celebrity endorsements, the 35-year-old has created the world’s third-largest tech accessories brand in just five years.